-Holly recently featured on BBC Radio 4's Money Box programme - http://www.bbc.co.uk/programmes/b082hzzc
+Holly featured on BBC Radio 4's Money Box programme and co-authored the Elderly Client Handbook (6th Edition)

 Holly has competed at a national level in eventing and show jumping.
 She also enjoys numerous other sporting activities and travelling.